-On January 11, 2016, Oban entered into an arrangement agreement with NioGold (the "NioGold Arrangement Agreement"), setting forth the terms and conditions for the acquisition by the Corporation of all of the common shares of NioGold ("NioGold Shares") by way of a plan of arrangement (the "NioGold Arrangement").
+On January 11, 2016, the Corporation entered into an arrangement agreement with NioGold (the "NioGold Arrangement Agreement"), setting forth the terms and conditions for the acquisition by the Corporation of all of the common shares of NioGold ("NioGold Shares") by way of a plan of arrangement (the "NioGold Arrangement").
 Under the terms of the NioGold Arrangement, former shareholders of NioGold (other than any the Corporation and any dissenting NioGold shareholders) received 0.4167 of a Common Share in exchange for each NioGold Share held.
 All of the outstanding options and warrants to acquire NioGold Shares that were not exercised into NioGold Shares prior to the NioGold Arrangement were exchanged for replacement options or warrants, as the case may be, to acquire 0.4167 of a Common Share multiplied by the number of NioGold Shares the holder would otherwise have been entitled to acquire.
-Concurrently with the entering into of the NioGold Arrangement Agreement, Oban also entered into an agreement with Dundee Securities with respect to a private placement of subscription receipts.
-The NioGold Arrangement was completed on March 11, 2016.
+Concurrently with the entering into of the NioGold Arrangement Agreement, the Corporation also entered into an agreement with Dundee Securities with respect to a private placement of Subscription Receipts (as defined below).
+The NioGold Arrangement was completed on March 11, 2016 and the